carloscbl/prot/README.md

 ## License
 It is unlicensed, you can only use it to learn from the code.
 Reach me for commercial traits or secondary uses.
-Working to provide a commercial solution in the future .
+Working to provide a commercial solution in the future.